vojta-janousek/Applifting-Microservice/README.md

 However, you might need to comment out the last line in settings.py (heroku settings)

 Currently not working:
-- Celery beat (background jobs not functional)
+- Celery beat with Postgres (background jobs not functional)
-- Not fully deployed to Heroku yet